 WILL THE SWING RING FIT OVER THE GRIPS OF MY CLUBS?

 The inner diameter of the Swing Ring is 1 1/4 inches.
-It will easily slide down the grips of most standard/medium/large grips.
+It will easily slide down most standard/medium/large grips.

-If you use the larger sizes of “jumbo” grips (like Bryson DeChambeau), depending on the brand, the swing ring will most likely not fit.
+If you use the larger sizes of “jumbo” grips (like Bryson DeChambeau), the swing ring will most likely not fit.

 CAN THE SWING RING BE USED FOR SPEED TRAINING?